 Engine size 1.1 – my first car, purchased second hand during my work placement year at uni, with a loan from my Mum.
 I loved it but owned it for only 4 months.
-The last time I saw it, I was being cut out of it by firemen after a head-on collision with a lorry (not my fault and yes, I was ok).
+The last time I saw it, I was being cut out of it by firemen after a head-on collision with a lorry (not my fault and yes, I was ok, no broken bones but had to have stitches on my leg and face).
 I repaid my Mum’s loan with my insurance payout., which in those days, wasn’t a lot of money.

 Engine size 1.0 – I felt like I was a ‘grown-up’ with my first car lease (how little I knew then…) Car was great, really nippy around the city but not so great for motorway driving or long distances.
 After 5 years, mechanical costs became so much (and so regular) that I was putting repair costs on my credit cards…

 Engine size 1.4 – With increasing credit card debt and a mortgage, I probably shouldn’t have gone for this lease but I needed a reliable car and to ‘cheer myself up’ after having to deal with the mechanical repairs for my last car, I ended up buying my ‘fastest’ car.
 I think I paid for the final payment with my credit card… After 6 years, servicing got very expensive, with continuous problems with the catalytic converter.

 Engine size 1.2 – I was shopping around for a good deal but Renault gave me the best part-exchange quote for my old car so I ended up getting another Clio.
 My first car with air conditioning!
 Sadly, in the last year I had it, the car broke down twice, both times on a busy motorway…not nice at all.